StrayLove/Sprint-Challenge-Applied-Javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document object model > it allows JS to modify HTML elements through an abstracted version of
+	an HTML page/site.

 2. What is an event?

+    An event is an instance of an action taking place.
+Could be as simple as a click, or could be when the entire page is loaded.

 3. What is an event listener?

+   An event listener looks for an event, possibly an event on a specific part of the DOM, and then executes a function.

 4. Why would we convert a NodeList into an Array?

+  So you can use array functions to manipulate the data in a node list.

 5. What is a component?

+     A component is HTML, CSS, and JavaScript brought together for reuse in a website or application.Basically, we make a modular piece out of mixing these three  for reusing as when needed.

 ### Git Set up